 Click Choose Model and select Vehicle Detection:

-In this pane, you can also configure the confidence threshold, IoU threshold, and the max number of detections in the image.
+In this pane, you can set the confidence threshold, IoU threshold, and the maximum number of detections per image.
 When you choose a foundational model, it provides its own defaults, which you can edit for your project needs.
 For our tutorial, we leave it as it is.

-Provide a differentiating name for your automation, like "Vehicle Workflow".
+Give your automation a clear name, such as "Vehicle Workflow".
 Click Apply and Save.
-The no-code tool is now ready for our vehicle annotation.
-Go back to Annotate
+The no-code tool is now set up for our vehicle annotation.
+Return to Annotate

 pane.